terrence-ou/MAI-Translator/README.md

 ## Preparation

-For this BETA version, the user needs to provide DeepL free API, OpenAi, and/or Claude API in the Settings to make the translation work.
+For this BETA version, the user needs to provide DeepL free API, OpenAi, and Claude API in the Settings to make the translation and text reader work.

-## Sorry, but...
+## Still more work ahead, but...

 1. Limited language support due to the language model provider.
 2. Unexpected translation errors might occur.
-3. The software is still under heavy development; only MacOS ARM version available for now.
+3. The software is still under heavy development; only Apple Silicon build available for now.